Post-transition metal: Group 14

 Germanium is a hard (MH 6), very brittle semi-metallic element.
 It was originally thought to be a poorly conducting metal but has the electronic band structure of a semiconductor.
 Germanium is usually considered to be a metalloid rather than a metal.
 Like carbon (as diamond) and silicon, it has a covalent tetrahedral crystalline structure (BCN 4).
 Compounds in its preferred oxidation state of +4 are covalent.
 Germanium forms an amphoteric oxide, GeO_{2} and anionic germanates, such as Mg_{2}GeO_{4}.
 It forms Zintl phases such as LiGe, K_{8}Ge_{44} and La_{4}Ge_{3}.

 Tin is a soft, exceptionally weak metal (MH 1.5); a 1-cm thick rod will bend easily under mild finger pressure.
 It has an irregularly coordinated crystalline structure (BCN 4+2) associated with incompletely ionised atoms.
 All of the Group 14 elements form compounds in which they are in the +4, predominantly covalent, oxidation state; even in the +2 oxidation state tin generally forms covalent bonds.
 The oxides of tin in its preferred oxidation state of +2, namely SnO and Sn(OH)_{2}, are amphoteric; it forms stannites in strongly basic solutions.
 Below 13 °C (55.4 °F) tin changes its structure and becomes 'grey tin', which has the same structure as diamond, silicon and germanium (BCN 4).
 This transformation causes ordinary tin to crumble and disintegrate since, as well as being brittle, grey tin occupies more volume due to having a less efficient crystalline packing structure.
 Tin forms Zintl phases such as Na_{4}Sn, BaSn, K_{8}Sn_{25} and Ca_{31}Sn_{20}.
 It has good corrosion resistance in air on account of forming a thin protective oxide layer.
 Pure tin has no structural uses.
-It is used in lead-free solders, and as a hardening agent in alloys of other metals, such as copper, lead, titanium and zinc.
+It is used in solders, and as a hardening agent in alloys of other metals, such as copper, lead, titanium and zinc.